Mental and Emotional Health With Sickle Cell: Finding Support

-We all know that Sickle cell affects various parts of the body, but one thing I feel as though we need is more discussion on how it affects mental health.
+We all know that sickle cell affects various parts of the body, but one thing I feel we need is more discussion on how it affects mental health.
 Sometimes we focus solely on the physical damage of this disease but the truth is the mental and emotional damage can be just as severe.

-If you are someone with sickle cell disease, or a caregiver for someone with sickle cell disease, it is important that there is a dialogue with your hematologist.
+If you are someone with sickle cell disease or a caregiver for someone with sickle cell disease, it is important to have a dialogue with your hematologist.
 This open dialogue shouldn’t just consist of talking about your physical health, but your mental health too.
 If you feel as though you are struggling with your mental health, your hematologist should be able to refer you to some mental health professionals.

 Fast forward to high school and college I think the mental toll that sickle cell disease had taken on me pushed me into denial.
 I knew I had a disease but I was determined to still live my life as “normal” as possible.

 I was in denial that certain things needed to be in place for me to live a happy and healthy life.
 That denial caused me frequent visits to the hospital.
 I was doing all the things that a typical college student would do, with no regard for my health.
 Some of those things included excessive drinking, little to no sleep, and poor diet to name a few.
 To complicate things I was not frequent with my doctor's visits and was often skipping my meds.

 When I graduated college there was a mental shift from denial to stress and depression.

 When I got my first professional job I started to feel stressed out about how I was going to be able to maintain that job and take care of my physical health.
 One thing about sickle cell when it mixes with stress the outcome is almost always unpleasant.
 All the stress that I was under for my job and just balancing my health caused me to be very sick.

 Not only was I sick, but I was depressed too.
 I had days when I didn’t eat or get out of bed because the depression was so bad.
 After each visit to the hospital I would be depressed for an additional week, and unable to return to work.